 That’s it, you have signed in to Spendesk!

-What is supported in this feature?
+What is supported in the SAML SSO feature on Spendesk?

 Supported in the SAML-SSO login feature